The Man Who Stole the Sun: Release

 The Man Who Stole the Sun was released by Toho on October 6, 1979.
-The film was released in the United States by Kitty Enterprises on October 10, 1980.
+The film's U.S. premiere was presented at Japan Society on October 10, 1980.

 Reception

 On its release, the film won the Reader's Choice Award for Best Japanese Film in Kinema Junpo and Best Director, Reader's Choice Award at the (Mainichi Film Concours) and Best Supporting Actor for Bunta Sugawara at the Japanese Academy Awards.

 In the Japanese film magazine July 2018 issue of Kinema Junpo a list was made of the Top 1970s Japanese Films voted by 115 people including film critics and directors with The Man Who Stole the Sun being voted at number one.

 In 2022, American writer and critic Nick Newman placed The Man Who Stole the Sun on his Sight and Sound list of the greatest films ever made, saying, "In anything like a just world this is seen concurrent with benchmarks of Japanese cinema."